 MOD IAP/34A1/11

-ANNEX 2 TO DECISION 5 (Rev. Guadalajara, 2010)
+ANNEX 2 TO DECISION 5 (Rev. Busan, 2014)

 Measures for reducing expenditure

-1) Identification and elimination of possible duplications (functions, activities, workshops, seminars), and centralization of finance and administrative tasks.
+1) Identification and elimination of duplication and overlap of functions, activities, workshops, seminars and centralization of finance and administrative tasks, in order to avoid inefficiencies and to gain from a specialized work force.

-2) Coordination and harmonization of seminars and workshops organized by the General Secretariat or the three Sectors in order to avoid duplication of the subjects covered and to optimize secretariat attendance.
+2) Coordination and harmonization of all seminars and workshops by a centralized intersectoral task force or department in order to avoid duplication of topics, to optimize management, logistics, coordination and secretariat support and to take benefit from the synergy between the sectors and the holistic approach to the subjects covered.

+3) Full involvement of regional offices in the planning and organization of seminars/workshops/meetings/conferences outside of Geneva, in order to gain from the utilization of local expertise, local contact network and to save on travel costs.

-3) Coordination with regional organizations with a view to sharing the available resources of the regional organizations and minimizing the costs of participation (workshops, seminars, preparatory meetings for world conferences).
+4) Coordination with regional organizations with a view to organizing collocated events/meetings/conferences,sharing the expenses and minimizing the costs of participation.

+5) Avoidance of hiring replacements for staff that retires, in order to progressively reduce the number of staff of ITU and to reach optimal levels of productivity, efficiency and effectiveness.

-4) Possible savings from attrition, the redeployment of staff and the review and possible reduction of grades of vacant posts.
+6) Savings from attrition, redeployment of staff and review and possible reduction of grades of vacant posts.

-5) New or additional activities are to be implemented through staff redeployment.
+7) Prioritize staff redeployment for the implementation of new or additional activities.
+New hirings should be the last option.

+8) Upgrade the capacity building policy to qualify the staff for multi-sector proficiency, including staff in regional offices, to improve staff mobility and their flexibility for redeployment to new or additional activities.

-6) Reduction in the cost of documentation of conferences and meetings by:
+9) Reduction in the cost of documentation of conferences and meetings by conducting completely paperless events/meetings/conferences and fostering the adoption of ICTs as viable and more sustainable substitutes for paper.

-a) requesting at the time of registration whether paper copies are required;

-b) setting of a maximum number of copies by the Plenipotentiary Conference or by the Council for all Union conferences, assemblies and meetings;

-c) setting of a maximum of two sets per delegation;

-d) reducing the number of paper copies sent to administrations from the current five to a maximum of two.
+10) Implementation of initiatives towards making the ITU a completely paperless organization, such as providing sector reports only online, adopting digital signatures, digital media, digital advertising and promotion, among others.

-7) Consideration of savings in languages (translation, interpretation) for study group meetings and publications, without prejudice to the goals of Resolution 154 (Rev. Guadalajara, 2010).
+11) Consideration of savings in languages (translation, interpretation) for study group meetings and publications, without prejudice to the goals of Resolution 154 (Rev. Busan, 2014).

+12) Evaluation of alternative translation procedures that could reduce the costs of translations while maintaining or improving their current quality and the accuracy of telecommunication/ICTs terminology.

-8) Implementation of WSIS activities through the redeployment of staff responsible for such activities within the existing resources and, as appropriate, through cost recovery and voluntary contributions.
+13) Implementation of WSIS activities through the redeployment of staff responsible for such activities within the existing resources and, as appropriate, through cost recovery and voluntary contributions.

-9) Review of the costs of study groups and other relevant groups.
+14) Review of the costs of study groups and other relevant groups.